cs161-staff/pedagogy/_posts/navigating-intense-student-circumstances/2022-03-14-navigating-intense-student-circumstances.md

 Best wishes for you and your family,<br>
 Peyrin

+---

-# Request 2
+## Request

-I am having a hard time, and need help.
+*I am having a hard time, and need help.
 Since last Wednesday (3/9/22), I have been working to keep my friend/roommate safe.
 He had a suicide attempt at the end of February, and was released from the hospital last Monday (3/7/22).
 His family is not available, and the hospital made things worse, so there aren’t any options right now other than me.
-My other roommate has been helping me make calls to try and get him started with therapy, but his health insurance said they wouldn’t cover it so until appeal he can’t be alone right now.
+My other roommate has been helping me make calls to try and get him started with therapy, but his health insurance said they wouldn’t cover it so until appeal he can’t be alone right now.**

-I have attached his release forms from the hospital, and can provide screenshots of my texts with him and his family.
+*I have attached his release forms from the hospital, and can provide screenshots of my texts with him and his family.
 I’m taking [other courses], and have provided them with the same documentation. [one class] has been very understanding and gave me more time, but [the other class] has not been and I am not able to keep up with the coursework on top of taking care of my roommate.
 I haven’t checked the assignments this week, and I know your course has already given me an extension on previous assignments, and I know I am asking too much but I don’t know what to do.
-I have been trying to watch lecture but I can’t focus, There are too many calls left to make, I am really overwhelmed and have to finish this first.
+I have been trying to watch lecture but I can’t focus, There are too many calls left to make, I am really overwhelmed and have to finish this first.*

-## Response 2
+### Response

 Hi!